 Once recruiters have the final decision, it's time to make an offer and contact the best candidate.
 However, this is often a back-and-forth step that demands negotiation and convincing the candidate they are the best choice for them too.

 When the top candidate accepts the offer and signs the contract, recruiters will start their onboarding, officially welcoming them to the team.
-It is an essential step of the process because a great onboarding can increase employee retention by 82 percent.
+It is an essential step of the process because great onboarding can increase employee retention by 82 per cent.

-As we are getting nearer to 2021, it's crucial to improve your talent acquisition strategy and be ready for what's coming next.
+As we are getting nearer to 2021.
+Thus, it's crucial to improve your talent acquisition strategy and be ready for what's coming next.

 Here are the four tips on how to enhance your talent acquisition.